noumanwaheed/myhammer/README.md

 # Myhammer

-This project is created as a coding challenge for MyHammer GmbH.
+This project is created as a coding challenge for MyHammer AG.

 ## Installation
 Run `git clone https://github.com/noumanwaheed/myhammer.git`